maxfischer2781/bootpeg/README.rst

     # memoizing bottom-up PEG parser
     $ python3 -m bootpeg.pika.boot

-Unlike most other Python PEG parsers which are top-down Packrat parsers, `bootpeg` provides a bottom-up `Pika parser`_: it handles left-recursive grammars natively, allows recovering partial parse results, and runs in linear time for usual inputs.
+Unlike most other Python PEG parsers which are top-down parsers, `bootpeg` provides a bottom-up `Pika parser`_: it handles left-recursive grammars natively, allows recovering partial parse results, and is guaranteed to run in linear time.
+Like any PEG parser, `bootpeg` automatically creates unambiguous grammars, supports infinite lookahead, and allows to express grammars comfortably.

-This makes it straightforward to define custom grammars without worrying about their implementation.
+This makes it straightforward to implement your own custom grammars without worrying about their implementation.

 Do I need a bigger boot?